wmbenedetto/turbine.js/README.md

 ---

-### Response bodies
+### Actions

-Once a query has been executed and a response has been received, we need to know what to do next.
-This is expressed in the response body.
+Once a query has been executed and a response has been received, Turbine needs to know what to do next.
+This is expressed in an action object.

-We'll get into details about all the things that can go into response bodies in a minute.
+We'll get into details about all the things that can go into actions in a minute.
 For now, let's just focus on the most important property: `then`.

 #### then

-The `then` property tells Turbine which query to execute next.
-When you see it in action, it's pretty self-explanatory:
+At its simplest, the `then` property tells Turbine which query to execute next.
+When you see it in context, it's pretty self-explanatory:

 ```javascript
 isUserLoggedIn : {